-Summary of significant accounting policies and other explanatory information
+Summary of significant accounting policies and other explanatory information (Amount in USD, unless otherwise stated)

-1 The Company Overview
+The Company Overview 1

 Infocrossing LLC. ("the Company"), is a subsidiary of Wipro IT Services Inc. ('the holding company'), incorporated and domiciled in United States of America.
 It is incorporated and domiciled in United States of America.
 The Company is engaged in software development services.
 The Company's ultimate holding company, Wipro Limited ("Wipro") is incorporated and domiciled in India.